By Dr. McKenzie Nisbet, ND

 MOVEMENT

 Everyone’s goals are going to be different.
-The key is to write down your goals and track your progress.
+The key is to write down your goals and track progress.

 Try downloading a new WORK OUT APP such as 7-Minute Workout.